 - Room-rent limiting clauses: This clause basically means that your room rent per day in the hospital will only be covered up to a certain amount, which is usually as low as half the total rent.
 This clause also means that the cover will only extend as far as the room rent alone, and nothing inside the room like nurse and doctors expenses – which form the major chunk of the expense.

 Clauses in the policy document are only one of the many methods which employers and insurer employ to limit their total liability.
 There are many other reasons that you may require additional coverage through a separate insurance policy, like:

 - Employment status: Your employer’s insurance coverage will only protect you as long as you are employed with the company.
 The second your employment stands terminated for whatever reason, your insurance cover stops.
 Between the time you have no employer insurance and find another policy, you will be out of insurance cover and liable to pay every penny for hospitalization.
-Having a primary insurance policy as an individual will cover you despite your employment status.
+Having a as an individual will cover you despite your employment status.